muhammadkala/Ecological-Genomics-Notebook/Eco_genom_Online_notebook.md

 - Starfish collected and delivered within 24 hours of collection (all healthy at time)
 - Transmission might be environmental or through the gut

 ## Update
 Densovirus seem to be missing from samples

 ## Project ideas for each group in notebook and on [Andrew's github] (https://github.com/adnguyen/Notebooks_and_Protocols/blob/master/2017_Eco_Gen_ANBE_nb.md#id-section4)

+Kirsten and I have chosen to look at SNPs to see if allelic differences might be accounting for resistance to disease, and maybe look at microbiome as well.

 ------
 <div id='id-section5'/>